AI flies F-16-inspired jet for 17 hours in first test with tactical aircraft

 The release states that the aircraft is undergoing inspections, and tests will continue throughout 2023.

 The science and technology magazine Popular Mechanics reported that sixth-generation fighter jets are still being conceptualized but are expected to be able to fly without pilots.
-Other countries like the United Kingdom, Italy, Japan and Russia have also said they are developing fighter aircrafts that algorithms guide instead of pilots, the outlet reported.
+Other countries such as the United Kingdom, Italy, Japan and Russia have also said they are developing fighter aircraft that algorithms guide instead of pilots, the outlet reported.